d9h1/Freelance-Platform/README.md

 # Freelance-Platform
-I have created Freelance Platform using C#
+I have created Freelance window form application using C#